marat12345/meteor/README.md

 4. Run `meteor` inside the `cs50seminar-meteor-react` directory!

 5. Run `mongorestore --host 127.0.0.1 --port 3001 --db meteor dump/meteor` in the `cs50seminar-meteor-react` directory.
+If you receive an error, you may have to right-click each of your existing collections in Robomongo and select "Drop Collection."
+Then, rerun the `mongorestore` command.

 ## Useful commands